 "Max Planck is everywhere!"
 We want to make use of this fact to connect alumni all over the world - regardless of where they are - by setting up a global network of former employees across the scientific disciplines, a platform for sharing both professional and personal experiences.

 In the following you will find the most essential information about our relevant offers.
-Alumni can also register with maxNet, the communication platform of the Max Planck Society - registration is quick and easy.
+Alumni and Alumnae can also register with maxNet, the communication platform of the Max Planck Society - registration is quick and easy.

 All scientific researchers as well as visiting scientists who spent a research residency at one of our institutes of a minimum of six months; all graduates, doctoral students, fellowship holders and postdocs as well as non-scientific staff.

 How are our alumni and alumnae organized?

 The Max Planck Alumni Association is an integral part of our work with alumni and alumnae, because it represents an independent platform of collaboration, worldwide networking and individual career services.

 Membership is for free and available to everyone who has worked with us for more than 6 months – that includes staff who are still active.

 Max Planck alumni and alumnae usually feel a sense of community to their former institutes.
 Therefore, every institute has a contact person in the form of an Alumni representatives who will gladly inform you about its institute's activities.